 The Indian Navy spent in excess of $500 million to upgrade its fleet of eight Russian Tu-142 F maritime reconnaissance strike aircraft.
 As of 2002 a new plan called for modernizing the aircraft to operate anti-ship missiles, advanced navigation equipment and electronic warfare systems to create a link between India's nuclear command center and its nuclear submarines.
 The upgraded aircraft would be dubbed the Tu-142J.

-Russia's Taganrogskaya Aviatsiya (TAVIA) has created an updated Tu-142M, designated the Tu-142MSD.
+Russia's Taganrogskaya Aviatsiya (TAVIA) created an updated Tu-142M, designated the Tu-142MSD.
 This service life-extension package could result in a reduction of the Tu-142M's direct operating costs, along with re-lifing the airframe and a re-engining package that included new-generation propellers, and a glass cockpit, such upgraded Tu-142M could remain in service until around 2026.

 India's need for Maritime Surveillance Aircraft intensified on 02 October 2002 when two IL-38s, which is a combination of Il-18 airliner and the IL-20 reconnaissance model, crashed during a demonstration.
 After their overhaul in 1996, the two IL-38s had been expected to remain in service until 2015.
 The crash reduced India's Maritime surveillance fleet to three Il-38s and eight Tu-142s.
 By 2007 the Il-38 fleeet was expected to remain in service through the year 2020.

 Other bidders for the deal were Israel Aerospace Industries and Elta Systems with a Dassault Falcon 900 business jet derivative, Lockheed Martin with a remanufactured P-3 Orion, and a Russian consortium with the Ilyushin Il-38.
 As neither the P-8 nor the A319 derivative actually existed at that time, the flight trials conducted in the US and Spain involved simulations, flying leased commercial Boeing 737 and A320 family aircraft on representative flight profiles, and mission system evaluations using US Navy and Spanish air force P-3s.
-EADS Casa is offering its FITS mission system, which had been installed in Spain's upgraded P-3Bs.
+EADS Casa offered its FITS mission system, which had been installed in Spain's upgraded P-3Bs.

 By November 2007 the Ministry of Defence had shortlisted two competitors - Boeing's P-8 and the Airbus Industrie A319.
 By the end of 2008 India was poised to conclude its biggest-ever defense deal with US: the around Rs 8,500-crore contract for the supply of eight Boeing P-8I Long-Range Maritime Reconnaissance (LRMR) aircraft for the Navy.
 Virtually all the steps required for the contract to be signed, including tabling of it in the Cabinet Committee on Security for approval, had been completed.

 By mid-2006 the Navy planned to shortly replace its Islander fleet with 11 new HAL-built Dornier aircraft.
 As of mid-2007 the Indian Navy (IN) had around 13 remaining Britten-Norman BN-2 Islanders it acquired around 1976.
 At that time the IN was in the process of transferring two BN-2 'Defender' Islander maritime surveillance aircraft to Myanmar, an add-on to the pair it had supplied in August 2006.
 The BN-2 "Defender" Islander airplanes was stripped of all weapons and used solely for relief and humanitarian missions.